 Welcome!

-I am a 5th-year Ph.D. candidate at the University of California, Irvine.
-I am a social psychologist studying group psychology and subjective well-being from ecological and evolutionary perspectives.
-More specifically, my research interests are mainly in exploring how people manage life in groups considering the costs and benefits of group belonging under different ecological conditions, and how it helps explain people’s sense of well-being.
-I am primarily working with Dr. Oliver Sng to conduct research addressing a range of topics such as:
+I am a 6th-year Ph.D. candidate in Psychology at the University of California, Irvine.
+I am a social psychologist who takes an evolutionary approach to group psychology and subjective well-being, weighing the costs and benefits of group living across different ecologies.
+More specifically, my research explores how people manage life in groups under varying ecological conditions, and how this shapes their sense of well-being.
+I am primarily working with Dr. Oliver Sng on topics such as:

 In my free time, I love spending time in nature and sometimes going wildlife watching.
 I also love watching movies and nature documentaries.
 I especially love watching my favorite movies/documentaries multiple times!